astral-sh/uv/docs/concepts/resolution.md

 distributions were excluded due to the `--exclude-newer` flag — newer distributions will be treated as if they do not exist.

+!!! note

+    The `--exclude-newer` option is only applied to packages read from a registry and will not downgrade previously installed packages unless the `--reinstall` flag is provided, in which case uv will perform a new resolution.

 ## Learn more

 For more details about the internals of the resolver, see the